Jocie Guo: Career

 The former Singapore Polytechnic student had been an instant success, with her two singles selling a combined 55,000 copies.
 Guo was viewed as Warner Music Taiwan's priority artiste with an extensive multimillion-dollar marketing campaign planned for her regional debut and was poised to follow the success of another Warner Music's Singaporean singer Stefanie Sun.
 Her two music videos reportedly cost near to $250,000 to shoot, filmed by top Taiwanese director Lai Wei-kang.

 Guo was the first artiste to be granted legal copyrights to sing "Mice Love Rice" outside of China; the resulting hit single was the first to make it to the top of Singapore's RIAS sales chart in 2005.
 Her first album in 2006, "不怕不怕" ("No More Panic"), out-competed its competitors and became number one on the RIAS sales chart only 10 days after its release.
 When released in Taiwan, it would sell more than 60,000 copies and attained Platinum status.
 For Singapore's 2006 May-Day concert, she was invited to perform alongside other big Singaporean stars such as Stefanie Sun in front of a crowd of 20,000.
 Guo won many "best newcomer" type awards in 2006 such as the "Best Female Newcomer" award from both the 3rd Annual Hit King Awards event that was held in Guangzhou, China and the 6th Annual Global Chinese Music Award Ceremony; she would also win "Best Newcomer" during the Guangdong Radio Station's 9+2 Billboard Music Pioneer Awards Ceremony along with "2006's Most Popular Song" award for her "Bu Pa Bu Pa" single.

 In April 2007, Guo performed at Ray Media's 7th Annual Music Awards Ceremony.
 Also in 2007, Guo received her first six-figure deal to advertise for the Hong Bao Lai ice-cream company in China.
 Previously, she had also endorsed for Sa Sa Cosmetics and Aji Tei Kyoto Sabo.
 During 2008, Guo's second album My Darling reached number 2 on Hong Kong's TVB8 Chart and was awarded "Best Newcomer".

 In 2011, Guo's contract with Warner Music expired and signed with IME Productions.

 In 2016, Guo signed with Chinese label Taihe Music.
 In 2017, Guo released an album titled Your Name (你的名字).

 In 2022, Guo initially planned to hold a concert, My Wonderland, on 19 February but was postponed to 23 April due to Guo being infected with COVID-19.

 Personal life

 In 2011, Guo was mistaken for Guo Meimei, a Chinese Internet celebrity who was involved in various scandals, due to sharing the same Chinese name.
-Due to the mistaken identify, she was scolded online by netizens and had to cancel several performances.
+Due to the mistaken identity, she was scolded online by netizens and had to cancel several performances.

 In the same year, Guo was diagnosed with endometriosis.